Introduction to Hive Database

 [WITH DATABASE PROPERTIES (property name= property value, ...)];

-How to Create Database in Hive?
+How to Create a Database in Hive?

-We can create the database as similar to the SQL one.
+We can create a database similar to the SQL one.
 But the major thing is whether the tables are created in the internal table format or external table format.
 If all the tables are created in the internal table format, the database is also called an internal database.
 If all the tables are created in an external table format, the database is also called an external database.
 In the database, the data is stored in a tabular manner.
 The default storage location of the hive database varies from the hive version.
 From HDP 3.0, we are using version 3.0 and more.
 The default database location was changed.
-The location for external hive database is “/warehouse/tablespace/external/hive/” and the location for manage database is “/warehouse/tablespace/managed/hive”.
+The location for the external hive database is “/warehouse/tablespace/external/hive/” and the location for the manage database is “/warehouse/tablespace/managed/hive”.

-In the older version of the hive, the hive database’s default storage location is “/apps/hive/warehouse/”.
+In the older version of the Hive, the Hive database’s default storage location is “/apps/hive/warehouse/”.

-Query to Create Database
+Query to Create Hive Database

 create database organization;

-Output :
+Output

-When you need to access the hive DB, we need to establish the connection between the hive client and the hive server.
-To establish the connection, we need to configure the hive JDBC / ODBC connection string in the hive client and establish the hive server’s connection.
-With the help of Hive view, Hive CLI, beeline (interactive and non-interactive), or different third party client software, we can connect with the database.
+When accessing the Hive DB, you must establish the connection between the Hive client and server.
+To establish the connection, we need to configure the Hive JDBC/ODBC connection string in the hive client and establish the hive server’s connection.
+We can connect with the database with the help of Hive View, Hive CLI, Beeline(interactive and non-interactive), or different third-party client software.

 - Hive View is only available in Ambari 2.6 or less.
-From version 2.7 and above Hive view is not available.
+From version 2.7 and above, Hive view is not available.

-How to Modify or Alter Database?
+How to Modify or Alter Hive Database?

+We can modify the database, including comments and properties.
 We can also alter the database as below.

-1. Alter in Database Properties
+Alter in Database Properties

-ALTER ( DATABASE | SCHEMA ) database name SET database properties ( property name = property value, ...);
+ALTER(DATABASE | SCHEMA) database name SET database properties (property name = property value, ...);

-2. Alter the Owner
+Alter the Owner

-ALTER (DATABASE| SCHEMA) database name SET OWNER [USER|ROLE ] user or role
+ALTER (DATABASE| SCHEMA) database name SET OWNER [USER|ROLE ] user or role;

-3. Alter the HDFS Location
+Alter the HDFS Location

 ALTER (DATABASE|SCHEMA ) database name SET LOCATION HDFS Path;